×

 When we asked about the schools in Denmark, they said...

 "The International School of Hellerup (ISH) is one of the best international schools in Denmark.
 Located in Copenhagen, ISH offers a comprehensive international education for students from pre-school to grade 12.
 The school follows the International Baccalaureate (IB) curriculum, which is designed to develop students’ critical thinking and problem-solving skills.
 ISH also offers a range of extracurricular activities, such as sports, music, and art.
 The Copenhagen International School (CIS) is another excellent international school in Denmark.
 CIS offers a bilingual education in English and Danish, with a focus on developing students’ global citizenship.
 The school follows the International Baccalaureate (IB) curriculum, and offers a range of extracurricular activities, such as sports, music, and art.
 The International School of Aarhus (ISA) is a bilingual school in Denmark that offers a comprehensive international education for students from pre-school to grade 12.
 The school follows the International Baccalaureate (IB) curriculum, and offers a range of extracurricular activities, such as sports, music, and art.
 The International School of Billund (ISB) is a bilingual school in Denmark that offers a comprehensive international education for students from pre-school to grade 12.
 The school follows the International Baccalaureate (IB) curriculum, and offers a range of extracurricular activities, such as sports, music, and art.
 The International School of Copenhagen (ISC) is a bilingual school in Denmark that offers a comprehensive international education for students from pre-school to grade 12.
-The school follows the International Baccalaureate (IB) curriculum, and offers a range of extracurricular activities, such as sports, music, and art," remarked one parent with kids at in .
+The school follows the International Baccalaureate (IB) curriculum, and offers a range of extracurricular activities, such as sports, music, and art," remarked one expat living in with children attending .

 Please login to continue reading this article.